funkymonk91/wordle-score-tracker/README.md

 🟩🟩🟩🟩🟩
 ```

 This bot reads those messages (only in `wordle` channels), parses them, stores the info in a sqlite database and then reacts based on your score.

-A simple scoreboard can be called with `/scoreboard`.
+## Commands
+- `/scoreboard` - Simple algorithm gives points based on the # of guesses your wordle took.
+Scores points only for the last 7 Wordles.
+- `/history` - Shows the 30 most recent Wordle's the bot has logged for you